-Dr. Lephuong Ong, Registered Psychologist, explains more about this interconnectedness.
+Dr. Lephuong Ong, registered psychologist at TELUS Health, explains more about this interconnectedness.
 “Stress”, she says “creates physiological, emotional, and cognitive arousal -- and all this arousal is incompatible with sleep.
 Stress activates our sympathetic nervous system, which prepares our bodies to expend a large amount of energy, to fight, flee, or freeze in response to a perceived threat.
 During this stress activation, sleep and digestion are suppressed, until the threat has passed or is dealt with.
 Poor sleep can, in turn, lead to increased stress levels and compromised stress coping and emotion regulation.”

 Poor sleep can result in poorer mental health

-While we could go further into how sleep impacts the body, let’s instead dig into ways to stop the bad sleep cycle.
-First, let’s talk about the wind down: creating a routine one hour before bed that allows us to begin to calm the arousal from our day.
 “If we do not wind down prior to bedtime” says Dr. Ong, “we will end up winding down from the day while we are in bed, which can promote sleeplessness.”
-Check out these tips:

 - Dim the lights throughout the house

 - Turn off electronics

 - Ensure bedding and pjs are comfortable

 - Reflect on the day for about 15 minutes